Use the link above to search for these suggested keywords:

 About the Cancer

 View information about skin cancers (melanoma, non-melanoma), incidence and survival statistics, treatment options, causes and prevention, coping strategies, clinical trials, and research from the National Cancer Institute:

 What We Offer

 - Skin Cancer Services

-Through the unique combination of Georgetown Lombardi Comprehensive Cancer Center and MedStar Georgetown University Hospital, we offer you the highest level of expertise and care available in our area.
-Learn more about different types of skin cancer and procedures available at MedStar Georgetown University Hospital:
+Through the unique combination of Georgetown Lombardi Comprehensive Cancer Center and our clinical partner, MedStar Health, we are able to offer the highest level of expertise and care available in our area.
+Learn more about different types of skin cancer and procedures available:

 Georgetown Lombardi is a pioneer in immunotherapy treatment; over 50% of patients with advanced melanoma in our clinical trials experience long-term relief from cancer.
 Similar long-term benefits from immunotherapy are being observed in patients with other cancer types, including lung, kidney, bladder and thymic cancers.
 We offer the most advanced clinical trials available using investigational immunotherapy drugs.

-Stanley Sher of Washington, D.C. was diagnosed with an aggressive form of melanoma in 2013.
-After several failed treatments and surgeries, he sought treatment at MedStar Georgetown University Hospital where he enrolled in a clinical trial of an immunotherapy combination through Georgetown University’s Lombardi Comprehensive Cancer Center.
+Stanley Sher of Washington, D.C., was diagnosed with an aggressive form of melanoma in 2013.
+After several failed treatments and surgeries, he sought treatment at MedStar Georgetown University Hospital, where he enrolled in a clinical trial of an immunotherapy combination through Georgetown Lombardi Comprehensive Cancer Center.
 Within weeks his melanoma began to shrink.
 By 2015 he was cancer-free.
 The study regimen is now FDA approved for metastatic melanoma.

 Immunotherapy is one of the most exciting developments in cancer research and treatment today.
 Researchers are seeing outcomes in clinical trials that exceed all expectations.